-Call today for $149 airport transportation shuttle service!
+Call today for $149 airport transportation shuttle service in Rocky Mount, NC!

 The last thing we want to do is give all taxi drives a bad name.
 During our intermittent travels, some of our best experiences have been with taxi drivers.
 For every unscrupulous driver out there, there are 10 others who will gladly show you the sights, drive you around town and steer you towards the best restaurants, stores, and attractions.
 In the interest of safety and awareness, we've compiled a list of taxi tips every traveler should know before getting into a cab.
 Otis Battle Cab 53 is the premier taxi service in Rocky Mount and the surrounding area.
 If you're looking for airport transportation, then call for airport taxi service from Otis Battle.
 If you're looking to commute anywhere around Eastern NC, Call Otis Battle Cab 53 at 252.314.8416